USS KEARSARGE LHD 3

 May 16, 2014 Capt.
 David L. Bossert relieved Capt.
 Fredrick J. Nielsen as the 15th CO of USS Kearsarge during a change-of-command ceremony aboard the ship.

 July 11, USS Kearsarge departed homeport for a three-day underway to conduct sea trials in the Virginia Capes Op.
 Area.
 Underway for well deck certification from July 28- Aug.
 4; Underway for Aviation Certification (AVCERT) from Aug.
-12-18; Underway for routine training on Sept.
-14.
+12-18; Underway for routine training from Sept.
+14-30.